-- A participant less than 18 years of age, but having reached their 16th birthday by the date of the event who desire to participate in D-DAY CONNEAUT tactical scenarios may do so if accompanied by their parent or a designated guardian at all times.
+- A participant less than 18 years of age, but having reached their 16th birthday by the date of the event who desire to participate in D-DAY CONNEAUT tactical scenarios may do so if accompanied by and DIRECTLY SUPERVISED by their parent, guardian, or responsible adult at all times.
 Their parent or guardian will willingly assume full responsibility and liability for the minor under their direct supervision.

 - D-Day Conneaut Safety Officers will have final say in all safety matters.
 Participants and Unit Commanders will follow the Safety Officer’s directions in all circumstances.